Surplus school property

 The process for putting property into the disposal process depends on the type of property.

 - Both land and buildings can be sold through the Crown disposal process if they're no longer required and won’t be needed for long-term roll growth.

 - The Ministry has the final say on whether the property must be retained for roll growth.

 If disposal costs are likely to be higher than the sale value, we'll consider whether it's worth putting the property into the Crown disposal process.
 We may consider other options, like demolition.

 If you want to dispose of school property, other than houses, advise your property advisor by sending them:

-- a letter signed by the principal and board of trustees chairperson asking for the Ministry to put the property into disposal
+- a letter signed by the principal and board chairperson asking for the Ministry to put the property into disposal

 - a copy of the board minutes recommending the disposal.

 You may need to complete a feasibility study if there are likely to be subdivision costs or other issues, like landlocked land and potential roll growth.